How to perform a maintenance of your MacBook

 2. Scan for malware

-Install anti-virus software on your system and periodically scan for malware.
+So it's not even a question that you should install antivirus software on your system and periodically scan for malware.
 Paid software such as Bitdefender and Symantec by Norton do a good job of detecting viruses, however, both come at a cost.
 If you’d rather not pay, CleanMyMac X is a great free alternative.
 Its malware scanning tool is every bit as effective as premium software and periodic checkups will scan your system for adware, viruses, spyware, ransomware, cryptocurrency miners, worms, and more.
 Anything detected can be removed at the click of a button.